ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 **…\\Source\\Scripts\\MS-XXXX\\TestResults.**

-By default, a .trx file containing the pass/fail information of the run is created in the TestResults folder, along with an associated directory named **user\_MACHINENAME DateTimeStamp** that contains a log file in XML format and an HTML report.
+By default, a .trx file containing the pass/fail information of the run is created in the TestResults folder along with an associated directory named **user\_MACHINENAME DateTimeStamp** that contains a log file in XML format and an HTML report.